johngodlee/phd_thesis/README.md

 `begin{supplement}...\end{supplement}` defines an environment for supplementary materials at the end of a chapter.
 It resets the figure and table counters to zero and prepends "S" to each figure and table number.

 The `report` class does a ridiculous thing where the page count is reset after every `\begin{abstract}...\end{abstract}`.
 This might be OK if every chapter has an abstract but not all of mine did.
-I used the `etoolbox` package to patch the `\abstract{}` command to stop this happening.
+I patched the `\abstract{}` command to stop this happening, and also to display the abstract like an unnumbered section.

 The basic `\textasciitilde{}` sites too high on the line.
 I defined `\textapprox{}` which produces a more aesthetically pleasing tilde.